Sage/streamlinejs/FAQ.md

 }
 ```

-### The underscore trick does not work with events.
-What can I do?
+### The underscore trick is designed for callbacks but not events.
+How do I deal with events?

 If you are dealing with stream events, you should try streamline's stream API.
 It wraps node streams with a simple callback oriented API and it takes care of the low level event handling for you (`pause/resume` on readable streams, `drain` on writable streams).
 For example: